fernandr/mcp-postman/README.md

 The tool server is added (wrapped) as MCP server into an LLM orchestrator.

-- In this example, we use Cursor as an LLM orchestrator for test purposes
+- In this example, we use Cursor (for testing purposes)

 In Cursor > cursor settings > MCP tools > New MCP Server.